 A Wondrous Red Rock Landscape

-Home to more than 2,000 sandstone arches, natural bridges, towers, rock fins and other awesome formations, Arches National Park is a take in its wonders, hike its scenic trails, and explore its canyons.
+Where is Arches National Park?
+Home to more than 2,000 sandstone arches, natural bridges, towers, rock fins and other awesome formations, Arches National Park is a great place to take in the wonders of Utah, hike its scenic trails, and explore its canyons.

 From ancestral foraging and hunting grounds, to rugged frontier, to tourism hot spot, Arches has shared a variety of special relationships with humans throughout its history.
 In the last century, the citizens of nearby Moab have worked to promote the park not only as a symbol of the city, but also of Utah itself.